ioBroker/ioBroker.vis/src/README.md

 - Add widget from palette
 - Close all groups / open all groups

+### Runtime
-### Engine
+#### Engine
-- showMessage method in this.vis
+- showMessage method in vis
-- onWakeUp method in this.vis
+- onWakeUp method in vis
-- changeView method in this.vis
+- changeView method in vis
-- changeFilter method in this.vis
+- changeFilter method in vis
-- detectBounce method in this.vis
+- detectBounce method in vis
-- addFont
+- addFont method in vis

 ### View
 - Delete widget